 Again, it should look something like this.
 If you notice in this example, it has the meaning of the indicator LEDs on page 2.

 Continuing to use this manual as an example, a flashing RED light means the battery is charging.
 That’s a very good sign.

-- Solid RED – Battery is charged and ready for use.
+- Solid RED – The battery is charged and ready for use.

-Okay, so far, you should only be dealing with RED LEDs, whether they’re flashing RED for charging or solid RED for fully charged.
-Is there any other LEDs?
+Okay, so far, you should only be dealing with RED LEDs, whether they’re flashing RED for charging or solid RED for fully charged, but are there any other LEDs?

-Okay, here’s something really good to know.
+Okay, here’s a huge must-know.
 If your battery is either too hot or too cold, the charger will not be able to charge it until the battery reaches a normal charging temperature.